The Future of Fleet is Autonomous

 It should come as no surprise that an increasing number of companies are moving away from a traditional workforce and fleet comprised of humans, trucks, airplanes and boats, and moving towards automated fleets made up of smart cars, robots and drones.
 Here are 5 well known companies that are pioneers in fleet automation with examples of how they’re creating new possibilities for the autonomous workforce.

-1. Google: Earlier this year, Google Wing achieved a significant milestone, becoming the first drone delivery company to receive Air Carrier Certification from the United States Federal Aviation Administration (FAA).
+1. Google: In 2019, Google Wing achieved a significant milestone, becoming the first drone delivery company to receive Air Carrier Certification from the United States Federal Aviation Administration (FAA).
 Air Carrier Certification means that Wing can begin a commercial service delivering goods from local businesses to homes in the United States.
-The Wing drones had already flown over 70,000 test flights, and more than 3,000 deliveries to doorsteps, driveways and backyards of customers in Australia.
+The Wing drones have already flown over 100,000 test flights, and made thousands of deliveries to doorsteps, driveways and backyards of customers in Australia.

-1. UPS: In March 2019, UPS announced the use of drones for a logistics program to deliver medical samples at a North Carolina hospital.
+1. UPS: Also in 2019, UPS announced the use of drones for a logistics program to deliver medical samples at a North Carolina hospital.
 Working with Matternet, a California drone company, drones operate multiple times a day between a medical building on the edge of WakeMed’s campus and the hospital’s main pathology lab.

-1. Amazon: Amazon is entering the robot delivery game with an electric hamper on wheels it’s calling the Amazon Scout.
+1. Amazon: Amazon has pioneered the robot delivery game with an electric hamper on wheels called the Amazon Scout.
 The e-commerce giant is the latest company to try its hand at this sort of automated, last-mile delivery solution.
 The Scout has six wheels, is powered by an electric battery, and moves at a walking pace.
-Just six devices are currently being trialed in a single neighborhood in Snohomish County, Washington, where they will deliver packages “in daylight hours” between Monday and Friday.

-1. Lyft: Lyft’s self-driving cars powered by Aptiv have been picking up passengers around Las Vegas for the past year.
-This week the autonomous ride service hit 50,000 rides.
+1. Lyft: Lyft’s self-driving cars powered by Aptiv have been picking up passengers around Las Vegas for the past few years.
+The autonomous ride service has completed over 100,000 rides.
 The cars are requested through the Lyft app as usual, but are clearly noted as autonomous vehicles.
 Lyft works with self-driving company Aptiv to offer the service, which charges riders the same as the equivalent usual Lyft ride.
 A safety driver is still in the car.

-1. Waymo: Waymo, Alphabet Inc.’s self-driving tech unit, is expanding testing of robotic semi-trucks on public roads with plans to operate its fleet in Phoenix, where the company began running a paid robo-taxi service late last year.
-Waymo has talked about using its self-driving technology for commercial trucks and delivery vehicles since 2017, and operated an initial program in Atlanta last year with a small number of semis hauling paid loads for Google’s logistics operation there.
+1. Waymo: Waymo, Alphabet Inc.’s self-driving tech unit, is expanding testing of robotic semi-trucks on public roads throughout the United States.
+Waymo has talked about using its self-driving technology for commercial trucks and delivery vehicles since 2017, and has operated an initial program in Atlanta in 2018, with a small number of semis hauling paid loads for Google’s logistics operation.
 After that pilot concluded, the Silicon Valley-based company focused on launching Waymo One, the on-demand robo-taxi service that operates from a base in Chandler, Arizona.

 Sources: